-Learn The Buteyko Breathing Method in a one on one Online session
+Learn The Buteyko Breathing Method in one To one Online Sessions

 When we started out in 2002 breath-work was almost exclusively the domain of athletics and eastern disciplines.
 Then as an ever-increasing amount of studies came in showing the correlation between hyperventilation and common ailments and the benefits of slow diaphragmatic nasal breathing the medical community started to recommend breathing programmes more often.